Democracy: Shareholder democracy

 Shareholder democracy is a concept relating to the governance of corporations by their shareholders.
 In the United States, shareholders are typically granted voting rights according to the one share, one vote principle.
 Shareholders may vote annually to elect the company's board of directors, who themselves may choose the company's executives.
 The shareholder democracy framework may be inaccurate for companies which have different classes of stock that further alter the distribution of voting rights.

 Justification

 Several justifications for democracy have been postulated.

 Legitimacy

 Social contract theory argues that the legitimacy of government is based on consent of the governed, i.e. an election, and that political decisions must reflect the general will.
 Some proponents of the theory like Jean-Jacques Rousseau advocate for a direct democracy on this basis.

 Better decision-making

 Condorcet's jury theorem is logical proof that if each decision-maker has a better than chance probability of making the right decision, then having the largest number of decision-makers, i.e. a democracy, will result in the best decisions.
 This has also been argued by theories of the wisdom of the crowd.
+Democracy tends to improve conflict resolution.